reside-ic/vue-maps/README.md

   ### Browser

-  To use the dynamic form component directly in the browser, just include `dist/js/vue-maps.min.js` on the page, after Vue:
+  To use the maps library directly in the browser, just include `dist/js/vue-maps.min.js` on the page, after Vue:

   ```